Part 4 in Communicating with Compassion Series

 When working with older students, most have spent a lot of time working on attention and active listening skills.
 To develop more compassionate communication, we need to take active listening a step further.
 Compassionate listening includes perspective taking and trying to understand how another person feels.

-I’ve often told my students that you can find the most amazing stories from people; all you have to do is ask them about their lives and then listen.
+I’ve often told my students that people will share the most amazing stories; all you have to do is ask them about their lives and then listen.
 And that’s the point of compassionate listening: Just think what would happen if we stopped and really listened: I impress upon my students that we’re not that much different from each other, and we might see a little bit of ourselves in others.
-When we take the time to really listen, we see that kindness, courage and generosity are all around us, and we know that every voice matters.

 This was the inspiration for this Interview Project I did with my teens.
 I challenged students to conduct an interview or “have a conversation” with someone in school they don’t know very well.
 Students started by thinking about the person they wanted to interview.
 What questions could they ask?
 What did they already know about that person?
 How would the person feel when the question was asked?